About the consultation

 In July 2020, Universities UK International and GuildHE commissioned QAA to develop a new approach to reviewing and enhancing the quality of UK transnational education in response to the Future Approaches to the External Quality Enhancement of UK Higher Education Transnational Education report.

-In October 2020, we published the proposed new method for the evaluation and enhancement of the quality of UK TNE, which is now open to consultation until 12 November 2020.
+In October 2020, we published the proposed new method for the evaluation and enhancement of the quality of UK TNE, which is now open to consultation until the new extended deadline of 18 November 2020.
 An introduction to the consultation and the full consultation document are published below.

 The consultation seeks views on how the method can operate to meet the needs of the sector.
 It assesses to what extent the Handbook is perceived to reflect the 11 principles proposed by Universities UK (UUK) and GuildHE designed to underpin any approach to the quality enhancement of UK higher education TNE.